Ericsson/codechecker/docs/user_guide.md

                         directory.
 (By default, CodeChecker would keep reports and overwrites only those files that were update by the current build command).
-  -n NAME, --name NAME  Annotate the ran analysis with a custom name in the
+  -n NAME, --name NAME  Annotate the run analysis with a custom name in the
                         created metadata file.
   --verbose {info,debug,debug_analyzer}
                         Set verbosity level. (default: info)